-In this regard, directors of charities, as well as NPOs may also need to consider addressing due diligence considerations under Canada's broad reaching anti-terrorism legislation.137 The requirements under that legislation can significantly impact charities and NPOs, particularly those operating outside of Canada in conflict zones.
-Accordingly, a charity or NPO will need to take appropriate steps to ensure that it conducts the necessary due diligence inquiries of donors, staff, volunteers as well as its partners overseas.138 The charity may also want to consider retaining discretion in the trust document for any express trust property it receives that it not be required to apply the trust monies to the restricted charitable purpose in the event of anti-terrorism concerns as determined in the sole discretion of the charity.
+In this regard, directors of charities, as well as NPOs may also need to consider addressing due diligence considerations under Canada's broad reaching anti-terrorism legislation.152 The requirements under that legislation can significantly impact charities and NPOs, particularly those operating outside of Canada in conflict zones.
+Accordingly, a charity or NPO will need to take appropriate steps to ensure that it conducts the necessary due diligence inquiries of donors, staff, volunteers as well as its partners overseas.153 The charity may also want to consider retaining discretion in the trust document for any express trust property it receives so that it is not required to apply the trust monies to the restricted charitable purpose in the event of anti-terrorism concerns as determined in the sole discretion of the charity.

-With regard to exposure to liability, directors and officers of a charity or NPO can be caught under the enhanced anti-terrorism provisions of the Criminal Code,139 which now broadly defines "terrorist activity" to encompass acts or omissions both inside and outside Canada committed in whole or in part for political, religious or ideological purposes, objectives or causes.
-The latter component of the definition was recently clarified by the Ontario Court of Appeal in R v Khawaja,140 which noted that the phrase "terrorist activity" does not prohibit or criminalize any political, religious, ideological thought, belief or opinion, but rather defines certain conduct.
-In fact, section 83.01(1.1) specifically states that "the expression of a political, religious or ideological thought, belief or opinion does not come within ... the definition [of] "terrorist activity" ... unless it constitutes an act or omission that satisfies the criteria of that
+With regard to exposure to liability, directors and officers of a charity or NPO can be caught under the enhanced anti-terrorism provisions of the Criminal Code, which now broadly define "terrorist activity" to encompass acts or omissions both inside and outside Canada committed in whole or in part for a political, religious or ideological purpose, objective or cause.154 The latter component of the definition was recently clarified by the Ontario Court of Appeal in R v Khawaja,155 which noted that the phrase "terrorist activity" does not prohibit or criminalize any political, religious, ideological thought, belief or opinion, but rather defines certain conduct.
+In fact, subsection 83.01(1.1) specifically states that "the expression of a political, religious or ideological thought, belief or opinion does not come within ... the definition [of] "terrorist activity" ... unless it constitutes an act or omission that satisfies the criteria of that paragraph."156 Notwithstanding this clarification, directors can still face imprisonment under section 83.19 of the Criminal Code for a maximum of 14 years for "facilitating terrorist activity."
+In this regard, facilitation is deemed under subsection 83.19(2) to have occurred whether or not the person knows that a "terrorist activity" has been facilitated, that